 Article VII of form 3.2 contains a fairly comprehensive set of fiduciary powers.
 As an alternative to this long list, you might incorporate by reference the powers EPIC grants to trustees.
 See MCL 700.7817.
 A separate statement of powers in the trust agreement, however, may be useful so that the trustee has

 administration information in one place.

 The set of powers in the sample provision is more than just a restatement of those in EPIC.
 For example, ¶7.4 authorizes the trustee to invest in life insurance without regard to diversification, production of income, and other elements of the prudent investor rule that would otherwise apply.
 Note that the Michigan Trust Code made several changes to the statutory default trustee powers.
 These changes are not reflected in form 3.2.
-When using form 3.2, consider these new provisions of MCL 700.7817, in particular subsection (ii), relating to exercising powers over employee benefit and retirement plans; (kk), regarding making loans; (ll), regarding pledging trust property as security for beneficiary loans; (mm), regarding alternate dispute resolution; and (nn), regarding powers to wind up the trust.
+When using form 3.2, consider these new provisions of MCL 700.7817, in particular subsection (jj), relating to exercising powers over employee benefit and retirement plans; (kk), regarding making loans; (ll), regarding pledging trust property as security for beneficiary loans; (mm), regarding alternative dispute resolution; and (nn), regarding powers to wind up the trust.